- (513) 556-4555

 Areas of Interest

 Professor Chang’s scholarship focuses on financial reform, particularly the intersections of financial and antitrust regulation.
 In this area, he has recently written on the Anti-Tying Rule under the Bank Holding Company Act.
-Professor Chang has also published on migration and entrepreneurship in transition economies.
+Professor Chang also has published on migration and entrepreneurship in transition economies.
 He is a co-editor and contributor to the book Chinese Migrants in Russia, Central Asia and Eastern Europe (Routledge 2011), which examines Chinese migration into post-Communist Eurasia as a manifestation of China’s economic rise.

-Before entering law teaching, Professor Chang was in-house counsel at a large bank, where his practice included securities, derivatives, insurance, and private equity.
+Prior to joining the College of Law, Professor Chang was in-house counsel at a large bank, where his practice included securities, derivatives, insurance, and private equity.
 Immediately after law school, he conducted human rights research in Serbia, Montenegro, and Bosnia on the legal status of immigrants and trafficking victims, through the Belgrade Centre for Human Rights.